clemsonciti/palmetto-documentation/docs/zfs.md

 ## Using purchased Palmetto storage

 When a Palmetto user purchases storage, we create a folder in the /zfs directory, with the name that is specified by the user.
-This storage will be accessible to the owner, and to any oter Palmetto user that owner wishes to grant access to (we need an explicit request from the owner in order to grant access to another Palmetto user).
+This storage will be accessible to the owner, and to any other Palmetto user that owner wishes to grant access to (we need an explicit request from the owner in order to grant access to another Palmetto user).

 Let's say I bought 5 TB of storage and want it to be called mystorage.
 I can access it via